 Collect Animal Presence Data on your Treks

 The Sungei Yu Forest Reserve forms part of a tiger corridor which connects Taman Negara National Park and the main Titiwangsa Mountain Range.
-Poaching was high in the area, but thanks to patrols from MYCAT and Fuze Ecoteer, the amount of poaching has seemingly decreased.
-Fewer snares and traps have been found since 2014.
+Poaching was high in this area, but thanks to patrols from MYCAT and Fuze Ecoteer, fewer snares and traps have been found since 2014.

 Protecting the Local Limestone Caves

-However, this isn’t just fun.
 Many of the caves are earmarked to be cut down and quarried for their lime.
-An increased tourism presence at the caves is showing the government and local people what potential these caves have for tourism.
+An increased presence at the caves is showing the government and local people what potential these caves have for tourism.
 Most importantly, this promotes a reason for their preservation.

-1.What are the requirements needed to join this program?
+1.What are the requirements to join this program?

 Volunteers will need to be able to speak English or Bahasa Malaysia to be able to communicate with the facilitator.
-The minimum age requirement is 16 years old without parents and any age with their parents.
-Volunteers should also have low-medium fitness, a positive attitude and willing to participate in all tasks and walks.
+The minimum age requirement is 16 without parents and any age accompanied by parents.
+Volunteers should also have low-medium fitness, a positive attitude and participate in all tasks and walks.

-Bus: From Hentian Putra Bus Terminal Kuala Lumpur, take a bus to Merapoh.
+Take a bus to Meropah from Hentian Putra Bus Terminal Kuala Lumpur.
 You will need to inform the bus driver that you wish to be dropped off at Merapoh as it is not a major bus stop location.